tldr-pages/tldr/pages/common/cwebp.md

 # cwebp

-> Compress an image file to a WebP file
+> Compress an image file to a WebP file.
 > More information: <https://developers.google.com/speed/webp/docs/cwebp>.

 - Compress a WebP with default settings (q = 75) to the [o]utput file: